Reasons to visit Madrid

 Where is Madrid located?
 In the center of Spain, it is the country's largest city and the capital of Spain.

 Once it was the brilliant capital of the Spanish Empire, and in the capitals of empires-Rome, Vienna, Madrid-there is a special grandeur and extraordinary scope.
-If you love Spain, then Barcelona, the wonderful resorts of the Mediterranean, the Canary and Balearic Islands are not enough.
+If you love Spain, then Barcelona, the wonderful resorts of the Mediterranean, the Canary, and the Balearic Islands are not enough.
 To feel Spain, you just need to visit Madrid at least once.
 It's not even that it's the capital and blah-blah-blah.
-No. Madrid is a stunning, absolutely special city and it will never leave anyone indifferent.
-If your question is "have you ever been to Madrid?" you will be answered "I do not remember", then you can be sure-this person was not in Madrid.
-As everywhere else, there are ways to make your trip generally fly away, and not just interesting and enjoyable.
+No. Madrid is a stunning, absolutely special city, and it will never leave anyone indifferent.

 Relations with new cities can be built in different ways, but we have developed our own scheme over the years of travel.
 In the cities, the old part of which has a medieval structure, we try to get to know the city as we would have done 500 years ago: first, we find the Central Square, then-authentic food courts, then the main Madrid museums and architectural monuments, then shopping, searching for what is not in the guidebooks (we call it "search for miracles").